Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Pearce has 10 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together facilitate 1,406 weekly passenger trips.
-The accessibility of transport in Pearce is rated as good, with residents on average located 220 meters from the nearest stop.
+Pearce has nine operational public transport stops, all of which are bus stops.
+These stops are served by 39 unique routes that collectively facilitate 2,001 weekly passenger trips.
+Transport accessibility is considered good, with residents typically situated 221 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 86%, with buses used by 8% of residents.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport